cortinico/kotlin-android-template/README.md

 | `ORG_GRADLE_PROJECT_SIGNING_KEY` | The GPG Private key to sign your artifacts.
 You can obtain it with `gpg --armor --export-secret-keys <your@email.here>` or you can create one key online on [pgpkeygen.com](https://pgpkeygen.com).
 The key starts with a `-----BEGIN PGP PRIVATE KEY BLOCK-----`. |
 | `ORG_GRADLE_PROJECT_SIGNING_PWD` | The passphrase to unlock your private key (you picked it when creating the key). |

-The template already sets up [Dokka](https://kotlin.github.io/dokka/) for project documentation and attaches `-sources.jar` to your publications, via the new AGP publishing DSL.
+The template already attaches `-sources.jar` to your publications via the new AGP publishing DSL.

 Once set up, the following workflows will take care of publishing: